|Home||TCW's Purpose||TCW News Archives||Listen to TCW Podcasts||Contact Editor/Report News|

 Fr.
 Khoat, who was ordained in 1967, will be administering the undefiled True Sacraments and informing the faithful about his specific mission entrusted to him by Christ's Chosen Vicar: Pope Gregory XVII (Papal Restoration).

 If you and/or your friends (groups) would like to meet this wonderful priest, Fr.
-Khoat, in person and/or learn how you can help his holy mission, please contact the editor of TCW (Mr. David J. Hobson) via e-mail or call 1-888-665-4999 for further details.
+Khoat, in person and/or learn how you can help his holy mission, please contact the editor of TCW (Mr. Hobson via e-mail.)

 Additional note: TCW hopes to release Fr.
 Khoat's important *sermon given on May 20th, 2006 A.D.
 Our Blessed Lady of Victory Ora Pro Nobis!